szaghi/fmake/README.md

         -m [makefile]
           makefile = file name of the output makefile; default file name is 'makefile' -header or -hd [header]
-          header = file containing the 'user defined header' of makefile; default file name is 'header'
+          header = file containing the 'user defined header' of makefile; it is not used by default
           Note:
-               if no header file is used a very basic header of the makefile is automatically created by fmake and the user must complete the makefile before use it
+               if no header file is used a very basic header of the makefile is automatically created by fmake and the user must check the makefile before use it
       Note:
-           The hierarchy of compiling rules is made up without the intrinsic, the 'OMP_LIB' and 'MPI' modules.
+           The hierarchy of compiling rules is made up without the intrinsic modules, namely the 'OMP_LIB' and 'MPI' modules.

 ### makefile creation